 DFPS requests for specific eligible providers for children in protective services must be implemented, including for children of foster parents when the foster parent is the owner, director, assistant director, or other individual with an ownership interest in the provider.

-Boards must be aware that DFPS may authorize child care for a child under court supervision up to age 19.
+Boards must inform staff members that DFPS may authorize child care for a child under court supervision up to age 19.

 Rule Reference: §809.49

-Boards must be aware that children receiving child care under DFPS General Protective services are subject to the 12-month eligibility requirement.
+Boards must inform staff members that children receiving child care under DFPS General Protective services are subject to the 12-month eligibility requirement.
 When DFPS General Protective services end prior to 12 months of services, the Board must ensure that the child is eligible for Board-funded Former DFPS child care for the duration of the 12-month eligibility period.

 D-702: In Loco Parentis for Child Protective Services Child Care

-Boards must be aware that individuals for whom child care is authorized by DFPS CPS are assumed to meet the requirements for individuals standing in loco parentis.
+Boards must inform staff members that individuals for whom child care is authorized by DFPS CPS are assumed to meet the requirements for individuals standing in loco parentis.

 D-703: Priority for Children in Protective Services

-Boards must be aware that §809.43(a)(2), detailed in B-402, establishes a second priority group for child care subject to the availability of funds and includes children whose care is funded by DFPS and who need to receive protective services child care as referenced in D-700.
+Boards must inform staff members that §809.43(a)(2), detailed in B-402, establishes a second priority group for child care subject to the availability of funds and includes children whose care is funded by DFPS and who need to receive protective services child care as referenced in D-700.

 Note: As described in B-402, “Subject to the availability of funds” refers to the availability of DFPS funds.

-Boards must be aware that if child care is not funded by DFPS, then the child care is not included in the second priority group described in B-402.
+Boards must inform staff members that if child care is not funded by DFPS, then the child care is not included in the second priority group described in B-402.

 However, Boards may include children in protective services whose child care is not funded by DFPS in the Board-designated third priority group established by §809.43(a)(3), as detailed in B-403.